J-Acra/FairTask/README.md

 ## Future Features

-If time was not a factor, the team had discussed potentially integrating authentication to the app through the Linkedin API, integration of several job platforms, and even a potential browser plugin to automatically keep track of job applications.
+If time was not a factor, the team had discussed potentially integrating external authentications to the app through various accounts (facebook,github,etc) and automated reminders.
+Some other features discussed were showing activity history, current count of applications, and filters to view them by.

-The latter was considered a bit too invasive and the team opted for user-provided input instead.
-There were also some less essential features discussed such as a summary of activity including counters, pre-populated cover letter and thank you note templates, follow-up reminders, and a curated social media feed targeted to job-seekers.